David (Dovid) Eliezrie: Rabbinical career

-Community shliach.
+Community Chabad Shliach.

 In 1981 a group in Anaheim, California requested Chabad send a rabbi to lead and help develop their community.
 Eliezrie moved to California and established Chabad in Anaheim.
 The center relocated to Yorba Linda in 1988, (coincidentally 1.5 miles from the Richard Nixon Library and Museum).
 Presently, the Chabad campus includes the Beth Meir HaCohen synagogue building, an education center, and a mikvah.